mapperr/trk/README.md

             today, current week (starting from monday), current month trk w
             shortcut to 'trk r week'
+        trk R
-        trk l
+        trk W
+            same as above, but also reports each day of the time range trk l
             lists the trk files
         trk e [trk_file]